svetapan/car-react/README.md

 ![Detail information](./assets/button-learn-more.png)

-<p>&emsp;Modal window: you can read detailed information about the car and if everything
+<p>&emsp;Modal window: you can read detail information about the car and if everything
 suits you, click the Rental car button, which will automatically connect you with the company by phone.</p>